-- (1) This amount is the dollar value that would have been realized if the stock options had been exercised on their respective vesting dates, computed by obtaining the difference between the market price of the underlying securities at exercise and the exercise or base price of the stock options under the option-based award on the vesting date. - (2) This amount is the deemed dollar value realized by the NEO upon vesting of RSRs during 2019, calculated by multiplying the number of underlying Common Shares received by the NEO by the closing price of the Common Shares on the TSXV on the date of issuance of such Common Shares. - (3) Mr. Pytlinski became NutraDried's CEO on September 4, 2018.
+- (1) This amount is the dollar value that would have been realized if the stock options had been exercised on their respective vesting dates, computed by obtaining the difference between the market price of the underlying securities at exercise and the exercise or base price of the stock options under the option-based award on the vesting date. - (2) This column does not include the value of RSRs for which restricted periods were scheduled to expire during the financial year where, in accordance with the terms of the plan, the recipient irrevocably elected to postpone the expiry of the applicable restricted periods and thus deferred receipt of their entitlement to receive such RSRs (and accordingly, the underlying Common Shares) to a later date beyond September 30, 2021.
+Please refer to footnote (4) to the "Outstanding Share-Based Awards and Option-Based Awards" table above for details of deferral elections by Named Executive Officers during the financial year ended September 30, 2021. - (3) This amount is the deemed dollar value realized by the NEO upon vesting of RSRs during 2021 (excluding any deferred awards), calculated by multiplying the number of underlying Common Shares received by the NEO by the closing price of the Common Shares on the TSXV on the date of issuance of such Common Shares. - (4) Mr. Lahrman became NutraDried's CEO on June 7, 2021. - (5) Mr. Pytlinski became NutraDried's CEO on September 4, 2018 and ceased as NutraDried's CEO on February 16, 2021.